—Jada Pinkett Smith

 Food for the Fight features seven prominent 19th century women abolitionists and their recipes: Mary Brooks, Elizabeth Chandler, Lydia Maria Child, Angelina Grimke, Laura Haviland, Lucretia Mott, and Harriet Tubman.
 In addition to traveling and giving lectures, these women raised money for organizations committed to the abolition of slavery by hosting bake sales at antislavery fairs and abolitionist teas within their homes.
 Their recipes exemplify how abolitionist women used ingredients that were locally produced (rather than made by slave labor) and readily on hand (highlighting the importance of frugality and conscious consumerism).
 These recipes are a reminder that women have always worked as leaders for their own empowerment and the empowerment of others, using the tools of mindful consumption, repurposing, and a commitment to making and buying food products that heal, unite, and nourish.
 We hope to nurture these same values in our Eco Girls, so that they might, as the women abolitionists before them, be of service to their family and communities in our own times.

-This week's abolitionist woman is Elizabeth Chandler.
+Elizabeth Chandler.
 You can download the PDF by clicking on the thumbnail image below.
 (Note: PDF is approximately 10MB.)

 Laura Haviland.
 You can download the PDF by clicking on the thumbnail image below.
 (Note: PDF is approximately 10MB.)